relaycorp/letro-server/docs/contact-pairing.md

 This message signifies a Letro user's intention to pair with another user.

-- Recipient: Letro server.
+- Recipient: Both server and user agent.
-- Content type: `application/vnd.relaycorp.letro.pairing-request`.
+- Content type: `application/vnd.relaycorp.letro.contact-pairing.request`.
 - Content: A DER-serialised [VeraId `SignatureBundle`](https://veraid.net/specs/v1) encapsulating a `ContactPairingRequest` structure (see below).

 The ASN.1 `ContactPairingRequest` structure is defined as follows: